TRLegalAid/trla-H2Data-backend/README.md

 ## issues with the scraper itself

 If the DOL website format changes, you may need to alter the scraper.
-This may also be the case if you want to attempt to scrape more fields.
+This will also be the case if you want to attempt to scrape more fields.

 We have contracted with a developer at Apify to create the scraper.
 You can send new requests for changes, and the developer will let you know a one-time cost.